-The fiscal year 2023 contract service revenue increased by 14 percent, or \$512,000, from the prior year due to increased ridership trends across modes as COVID-19 ridership recovery continues.
-In fiscal year 2023, DCTA provided service for University of North Texas (UNT); the City of Frisco, Texas; the City of Coppell, Texas; and on behalf of Trinity Metro in the Alliance Airport area.
+The fiscal year 2024 contract service revenue increased by 17 percent, or approximately \$715,000, from the prior year due to an increase in ridership across modes.
+In fiscal year 2024, DCTA provided service for University of North Texas (UNT); the City of Frisco, Texas; the City of Coppell, Texas; the City of Allen, Texas; the Town of Fairview, Texas; and on behalf of Trinity Metro in the Alliance Airport area.